safe-global/safe-docs/reference/safe-core-sdk/auth-kit/SafeAuthPack.md

 **Params**

-- `safeAuthConfig` - The configuration used in the instantiation of the `SafeAuthPack` class accepts the following options:
+- `safeAuthConfig` - The `SafeAuthPack` class instantiation accepts the following options in its configuration:

 ```typescript
 SafeAuthConfig {